 - Preheat oven to 425°F. Remove excess paper from the exterior of the garlic bulb, and cut the top of the bulb off, exposing the top of the cloves inside.
 Place in the center of a piece of foil that’s large enough to cover the bulb.
 Drizzle with olive oil and add a pinch of salt.
 Wrap foil around the bulb, and roast in the oven for 20-25 minutes until tender and golden brown.
 Set aside to cool slightly.

 - Meanwhile, combine dried herbs, olive oil, red pepper flakes, salt, and pepper in a small dish.
 Add the squeeze of lemon.
 Once garlic has cooled enough to handle, flip upside down and squeeze out the garlic bulbs.
 Combine with the rest of the ingredients.
-Let sit for approximately 30 minutes to allow the flavor to develop (the longer the better!).
+Let sit for approximately 30 minutes to allow the flavor to develop.

 - Serve with warm crusty bread and enjoy!